lizard-demon/bhopblox/README.md

 ## What is This Game?

 bhopblox is a Minecraft-style voxel world browser that brings authentic block world aesthetics directly to Reddit.
-The game is a sophisticated world selection and engine infrastructure experience that lets you browse and launch different voxel environments through an immersive Minecraft-themed interface.
+The game provides a sophisticated world selection and engine infrastructure experience that lets you browse and launch different voxel environments through an immersive Minecraft-themed interface.

-**Core Gameplay**: Select from 6 unique voxel worlds (Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, Desert Oasis), each with detailed descriptions and author information.
-When you choose a world and click "INITIALIZE WORLD", the WebAssembly voxel engine loads, displaying a canvas with the foundation ready for future voxel content development.
+**Core Experience**: Browse through 6 unique voxel worlds (Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, Desert Oasis), each with detailed descriptions and author information.
+When you select a world and click "INITIALIZE WORLD", the WebAssembly voxel engine loads, displaying a canvas with the foundation infrastructure ready for future voxel content development.

 The game currently features: